Deadlines to Submit

 Use the Annual Seminar Plan chart found in the course catalog publication.

-- Choose up to three courses per quarter and complete an essay for your first ranked (per quarter).
-If a course has a second or course specific question it must be answered regardless of how you rank the course.
-NOTE: When instructors review second or third ranked applications, they have the option to see the essay that a student submitted for their first ranked course.
+- Choose up to three courses per quarter and complete a statement of interest for your first ranked (per quarter).
+Use your statement to convey why you selected the seminar and what you would contribute to the class.
+If a course has course-specific question it MUST be answered regardless of how you rank the course.
+NOTE: When instructors review second or third ranked applications, they have the option to see the statement of interest that a student submitted for their first ranked course.

 - Can't locate the course?
 The catalog has different information?
 Changes happen, so review the Seminar Changes page for the most recent updates.

-- More information on the essay question can be found below.
-For feedback about your essay, consider using the resources at the Hume Center for Writing and Speaking.
+- More information on the question can be found below.
+For feedback about your statement of interest, consider using the resources at the Hume Center for Writing and Speaking.

-- The save button will record your selection and/or essay.
-Look for the confirmation email; you may return to the course application site to edit or update your submitted essay until the quarterly deadline.
+- The save button will record your selection and/or statement of interest.
+Look for the confirmation email; you may return to the course application site to edit or update your submitted statement until the quarterly deadline.
 If you select more than one seminar in a given quarter, the system will rank your choices and give you the option to change it.